vladtf/laravel_social/README.md

 `$ php artian migrate`

 `$ php artisan key:generate`
+`$ php artisan storage:link` ( for saving images )

 `$ php artisan serve` ( start local server : http://127.0.0.1:8000/ )

-## Gitub Ouath
+## Gihtub Ouath

-To run gituhb authentication you should start your own github oatuh application and insert keys into .env file
+To run gituhb authentication you should start your own github oatuh application and insert keys into `.env` file.

+## Sending mail

+Go to https://mailtrap.io/ and register a new service and change default mail configuration on `.env` file.